Douglas-Christian/rogue_garmin_bridge/README.md

 - **Bluetooth Connection Problems**: Ensure your Bluetooth adapter supports BLE and is enabled
 - **Device Not Found**: Make sure your Rogue equipment is powered on and in Bluetooth pairing mode
 - **Upload to Garmin Fails**: Check your internet connection and Garmin Connect credentials
+- **Incorrect Speed Data**: If speed is not showing in Garmin Connect, check your FIT files using the analysis tools

 ## Contributing